 Description

 We investigated the role of moral disengagement in a legally‐relevant judgment in this theoretically‐driven empirical analysis.
-Moral disengagement is a social‐cognitive phenomenon through which people reason their way toward harming others, presenting a useful framework for investigating legal judgments that often result in harming individuals for the good of society.
+Moral disengagement is a social‐cognitive phenomenon through which people reason their way toward harming others, presenting a useful framework for investigating legal judgments that

 Downloads